Admissions and appeals processes

-Applications for reception places in September 2019 must be received by 15 January 2019.
+Applications for reception places in September 2020 can be made between 4 November 2019 and 15 January 2020.

 When we admit pupils, we prioritise children with statements of special educational needs where the academy is named on the statement.
 Then, if our academy is oversubscribed, we offer places to children in the following order of priority: